 Editor's note: This article was sponsored by Seattle Children's Hospital.

-For Pacific Northwest families, last summer’s lingering wildfire smoke triggered a slew of shelved outdoor plans.
+For Pacific Northwest families, recent summers brought lingering wildfire smoke and triggered a slew of shelved outdoor plans.
 Under ashen, sooty skies, park playdates, swim sessions and even vacations were postponed, rescheduled or relocated.
-Local youth coaches felt the burn, too, cancelling practices and sometimes games due to poor air quality.
+Local youth coaches felt the burn, too, canceling practices and sometimes games due to poor air quality.

 Taking care to avoid wildfire smoke is an inconvenient, but important, part of protecting kids’ health.
 When smoke blankets an entire region for days and weeks, children under 18 face special health risks, says sports medicine physician John Lockhart, M.D., of Seattle Children’s Hospital.